oblac/jodd-site/doc/madvoc/8+injection.md

 Injectors are simple Java classes that contains all necessary logic, usually for single scope.

-All injectors scan action object for properties annotated with `@In` and `@Out` annotations.
-Action object properties may have accessors methods (getters and setters), but this is not necessary - even more, it is recommended just to use default scoped plain fields.
-Action then becomes very clean and much smaller.
+All injectors scan action object for injection points.
+Injection point is a spot annotated with `@In` and/or `@Out` annotations.
+There are three possible spots that can be an injection point:

++ object property - you can put annotation either on just field or on access method (getter/setter).
+It is a good practice to just annotate the fields, to keep the action class small and clean.
++ inner class property - you can group your injection properties into inner classes, and then use this class as action method argument.
+  This approach make sense when your action class contains few action methods and each one has a lot of properties to process. btw, it does not have to be an inner class, but its the best practice.
++ action method arguments - and finally, you can annotate method arguments.
+  This way your action method is complete handler.
+However, this approach has few drawbacks, more on that later.

+Since this is just a matter of semantics, we will discuss these little bit later.

 ## Scopes